1jour1vin

 About the wine:

 Medium garnet red.
 A pleasantly fresh bouquet.
 Notes of licorice, blackberries, and blackcurrants.
 A delicious, fruity attack.
-On the palate, the wine is full-bodied with a creamy texture that lends it density.
-The structure provides freshness and perfectly supports the fruit.
+On the palate, the wine is full-bodied with a creamy touch that lends it density.
+The structure enhances the freshness and perfectly supports the fruit.
 The finish still needs to gain some suppleness, but the wine as a whole is already very exciting.
-We’re not far off 92/100.
+We’re not far off from 92/100.
 2022–2034

 Wine Green